freeCodeCamp/i18n-curriculum/curriculum/challenges/ukrainian/03-front-end-development-libraries/bootstrap/use-a-span-to-target-inline-elements.md

 # --description--

-Елементи `span` можна використовувати для створення вбудованих елементів. Пам’ятаєте, як ми використали клас `btn-block`, щоб кнопка заповнювала весь ряд?
+You can use spans to create inline elements.
+Remember when we used the `btn-block` class to make the button fill the entire row?

-<button class='btn' style='background-color: rgb(0, 100, 0);  color: rgb(255, 255, 255);'>звичайна кнопка</button>
+<button class='btn' style='background-color: rgb(0, 100, 0);  color: rgb(255, 255, 255);'>normal button</button>

 <button class='btn btn-block' style='background-color: rgb(0, 100, 0);  color: rgb(255, 255, 255);'>кнопка btn-block</button>